GateJustice/GateJustice/README.md

 </div>

 ---

-## 👋 About Me
+## 🧑‍💻 About Me

-Hi, I'm **Juncheng Shi（石钧澄）**。
+Hi, I'm **Juncheng Shi（石钧澄）**, currently a Research Assistant at **HKUST(GZ)**, working on **Embodied AI**.

-My primary interest is **Embodied AI**.
-I am interested in how intelligent systems perceive, reason, learn, make decisions, and act within environments.
+My core goal is to build intelligent systems that can perceive, reason, learn, make decisions, and act in real-world environments.

-To support this direction, I am focusing on three related but distinct technical areas:

-- **Reinforcement Learning**, for learning through interaction and reward-driven optimization.
-- **Agents**, for planning, tool use, memory, multi-step reasoning, and environment interaction.
+Toward this goal, I mainly focus on **RL**, **Agents**, and **LLMs**, exploring how interaction-based learning, planning, tool use, memory, multi-step decision-making, language understanding, reasoning, and task planning can work together to support embodied intelligent systems.
-- **Large Language Models**, for language understanding, reasoning, planning, and agentic systems.

-I also keep building my engineering foundation in **Python, C++, Linux, AI infrastructure, systems engineering, reproducible experiments, and performance optimization**, because reliable engineering is essential for building practical embodied AI systems.
+Through these directions, I hope to enable intelligent agents to perceive, learn, make decisions, and complete complex actions in real physical environments, turning ideas into practical technologies that can truly serve people.

 ---